How to Become a Lawyer in Canada

 • Bachelor of Engineering (BEng.)

 An undergraduate degree will take the applicant about three to four years (depending on your program) to complete.
-Therefore, to be considered eligible to enter a law school, Canada requires the applicant to have completed coursework that amounts to three to four academic years' worth of undergraduate studies.
+Therefore, to be considered eligible to enter a law school, Canada requires the applicant to complete coursework that amounts to three to four academic years of undergraduate studies.

 If the law school does not require post-secondary education, your application will still stand a better chance of getting approved as it will be seen as more competitive.
 However, once you have completed your undergraduate Degree, you can move on to the next step.